-Workers Services · Cloudflare Workers docs
+Workers Services

 // Return response from the AUTH service if the response status is not 200 // It would return 403 'x-custom-token does not match, request not allowed' response in such case if (response.status !== 200) { return response; }

-Workers Service bindings use the standard Fetch API.
-You can continue to use your existing utilities and libraries - a service binding will trigger a
+.
+You can continue to use your existing utilities and libraries - a Workers Service binding will trigger a

 FetchEvent.
-You can also change the environment of a service binding, so you can test a new version of a service.
+You can also change the environment of a Workers Service binding, so you can test a new version of a Service.

 In the next example, 1% of requests are routed to a